thomasriley/observability-for-kubernetes/content/prometheus/configuring-prometheus/using-service-monitors/_index.md

       operated-prometheus: "true"
 ```

-This Kubernetes Resource usess the **monitoring.coreos.com/v1** API Version that was installed into Kubernetes by the Prometheus Operator, as explained previously.
-It uses the **namespaceSelector** to specify the Kubernetes Service we wish to select is located in the **prometheus** namespace.
-It then uses the **selector** to specify that it must match the Label **operated-prometheus** being set as **true**.
+This Kubernetes Resource uses the **monitoring.coreos.com/v1** API Version that was installed into Kubernetes by the Prometheus Operator, as explained previously.
+It uses the **namespaceSelector** to specify the Kubernetes Namespace in which we wish to locate the Service, in this example above we are selecting within the **prometheus** namespace.
+It then uses the **selector** to specify that it must match the Label **operated-prometheus** being set as **"true"**.

 Under the **endpoints** key we must specify one or more scrape targets for the target service.
 In this example it will scrape each Pod it selects on TCP port **9090** on the URL **/metrics** every **30 seconds**.

 Now apply this YAML to the cluster by executing `kubectl apply -f servicemonitor.yaml`.
-You can then validate this has been created by execute `kubectl get servicemonitor`:
+You can then validate this has been created by execute `kubectl get servicemonitor --namespace prometheus`:

 ```shell
 $kubectl get servicemonitor